MadhumithaK05/Madhumitha-K/README.md

 # Madhumitha K
-Results-driven Computer Science student adept in Java, Python and C programming, with hands-on experience in web development using HTML, CSS, and PHP.
-Accomplished in creating practical applications, including a peer-to-peer product management system and a Career Guidance System.
-Proficient in database management and GUI development.
-Actively engaged on platforms like HackerRank, GitHub, and LeetCode, showcasing a commitment to continuous learning.
+Results-driven Computer Science student skilled in Java programming, with hands-on experience in web development using HTML, CSS.
+Developed practical applications such as a peer-to-peer product management system and a Career Guidance System.
+Proficient in database management and backend development, and with a strong interest in machine learning.
+Actively contributing on platforms like HackerRank, GitHub, and LeetCode, showcasing a strong commitment to continuous learning and problem-solving.
 ## Skills
 - Java
 - Python